iffy-pi/reaction-meme-server/README.md

 The `mediaID` and `mediaURL` are provided by the server after successfully uploading the meme file bytes, see [Uploading Meme Media](#uploading-meme-media-privileged).

 ### Response
-If successful, the server will echo the information of the new meme.
-Responds with the same data structure as [Get Meme Information](#get-meme-information).
+If successful, the server will echo the information of the newly created meme as a [Meme Response](#meme-response-format).